 - Under certain conditions, inmates in federal prisons (but not in state or local correctional facilities) are tested for HIV without their consent.

 - HIV testing can be required for certain types of insurance, like disability or life insurance.
-However, insurance companies must tell applicants they will be tested for HIV, must provide them with general information, and must have the applicant sign a consent form.
+However, insurance companies must tell applicants they will be tested for HIV.
 In New York State, people cannot be denied health insurance because they are living with HIV or AIDS.

-- Testing may be performed without consent in instances of occupational exposure when the source person is not able to themselves consent and other conditions are met (see Questions 54 for information about circumstances when HIV testing for occupational exposure may be done without consent of the source patient).
+- Testing may be performed without consent in instances of occupational exposure when the source patients are not able to themselves consent and other conditions are met.
+Refer to Q. 45-56 for information about circumstances when HIV testing for occupational exposure may be done without consent of the source patient.

 - HIV testing may be required of convicted and indicted sex offenders in certain cases.